SwitchCraftCC/sc-docs/src/chatbox/websocket.md

   "afk": false,
   "alt": false,
   "bot": false,
-  "supporter": 0
+  "supporter": 0,
+  "linkedUser": {
+    /* The linked Discord user, if available */ "type": "discord",
+    /* ... */
   }
+}
 ```

 ### Discord user object

 The Discord user object represents a user on [Discord](https://discord.sc3.io).
+If the user has linked their Discord
+account to their Minecraft account, then the `linkedUser` field will be present and will contain the linked Minecraft
+player (as a [user object](#user-object)).
+The nested Minecraft player will *not* contain another `linkedUser` field to
+avoid recursive serialization.

 Example of a Discord user object: